Historic Third Ward

 Kat Harrison Studio

-Kat Harrison Studio is a creative art studio and gallery located in Studio 207 of the Marshall Building.
-Artist Kat Harrison offers monthly ceramic hand-building workshops, private events, and art experiences for all ages and skill levels.
-The studio also features Kat’s work for sale, including handmade ceramics and prints from her Travel Series.
-Whether you’re looking to create, celebrate, or collect, Kat Harrison Studio is a welcoming space to explore and enjoy art.
+Kat Harrison Studio is a vibrant art studio and gallery in the Marshall Building.
+Led by artist Kat Harrison, the studio hosts monthly hand-building ceramics workshops, private events, and creative experiences for all ages and skill levels.
+Visitors can also browse and purchase Kat’s original work, including handmade ceramics and prints.
+Whether you want to make art, mark a special occasion, or add to your collection, Kat Harrison Studio offers an inviting space to connect with creativity.

 Kim Storage Gallery